Is Trump racist? 2020 Democrats are split on the question

-There’s a growing debate among Democratic White House hopefuls over how far to go in criticizing President Donald Trump as racist.
+A pair of Democratic presidential candidates blasted President Donald Trump as racist on Tuesday, adding to a growing debate among the White House hopefuls over how far to go in criticizing the president.

-Sen. Amy Klobuchar tells The Associated Press that Trump is a racist because of his views on voting rights and his rhetoric after the 2017 violent white supremacist protests in Charlottesville, Virginia.
+In a statement to The Associated Press, Minnesota Sen. Amy Klobuchar directly called Trump a racist.

-In an interview with a black online news outlet published Tuesday, Sen. Kamala Harris said she didn’t think “you can reach any other conclusion” than labeling Trump a racist.
+“His policies on issues like voting rights and his rhetoric, including his remarks about Charlottesville, were decidedly racist,” she said.
+“The way he talks about the Muslim ban and other remarks about people of color from other countries are also racist.”

-Sens.
-Kirsten Gillibrand, Elizabeth Warren and Bernie Sanders have also recently called Trump racist.
+Klobuchar’s comments echo those of California Sen. Kamala Harris, who said in an interview with a black online news outlet published Tuesday that she didn’t think “you can reach any other conclusion” than labeling Trump a racist.

 Most Read Nation & World Stories